 Robinhood vs Acorns?
-With the introduction of online trading brokerages, the market has suddenly become very crowded.
-In the past, all we had were trading brokerages that were attached to big banks, but today, there is a long list of discount brokerage sites that offer the same services.
-Many of these platforms are completely digital, removing the need for brick and mortar locations.
-Lower business costs for the company usually means lower fees for users.
-These digital platforms have appealed to the younger generation of investors who are generally tech savvy and have less of an allegiance to big banks.
+The market has suddenly become crowded with the introduction of online trading brokerages.
+In the past, all we had were trading brokerages attached to big banks, but today, there is a long list of discount brokerage sites offering the same services.
+Many of these platforms are completely digital, removing the need for brick-and-mortar locations.
+Lower business costs for the company usually mean lower fees for users.
+These digital platforms have appealed to the younger generation of investors, who are generally tech-savvy and have less of an allegiance to big banks.

 Robinhood vs Acorns Review

-In this article, we take a look at two online finance tools with two different approaches to investing.
+In this article, we look at two online finance tools with two different approaches to investing.

-Robinhood vs Acorns have the same goal in mind: to help make investing simpler, especially for new investors.
+Robinhood vs Acorns has the same goal: to help simplify investing, especially for new investors.

-I’ll take a look at both sites and compare fees, investment options, account types, and more.
-Let’s take a closer look at both Robinhood and Acorns and determine which site is the better fit for you!
+I’ll look at both sites and compare fees, investment options, account types, and more.
+First, let’s take a closer look at Robinhood and Acorns and determine which site is better for you!

 What Is Robinhood?